TaxationWeb’s Lee Sharpe has concerns about HMRC’s guidance on mileage claims and whether or not they already provide for finance costs.

 The matter is further complicated by the fact that these “simplified” expenses were drawn up in tandem with a “simple cash basis” regime and HMRC originally intended that there would be no loan interest relief at all, anywhere, under the cash basis but ultimately relented and offered a token £500 (albeit with its own special conditions); the simplified expenses can apply either to businesses that use normal accounting principles or the cash basis and the interaction between the regimes is all rather convoluted.

-It seems to me that HMRC believes that there should be no relief for vehicle finance costs if you are self-employed and using the FA 2013 simplified mileage rates for motoring expenses.
-Admittedly, this is tidy, and neatly aligns with the treatment that certainly does apply to employees using their own vehicle for work – but not to volunteers.
+It seems to me that HMRC believes that there should be no relief for vehicle finance costs if you are using mileage rates, either as an employee claiming Mileage Allowance Relief since FA 2001, or under self-employment and using the FA 2013 simplified mileage rates for motoring expenses.
+Admittedly, this is tidy, and consistent... except that HMRC seems happy for volunteers to continue to claim motor finance costs.
+While it seems that the effective prohibition on access to separate relief for finance costs for employees is pretty much settled, there disagreement lingers over the self-employed.

-This might explain, but not excuse, why the Business Income Manual was quietly updated to remove the “offending lines” as noted above, albeit around 2½ years after the new regime took effect from April 2013!
+This might explain, but not excuse, why the Business Income Manual for the self-employed was so quietly updated to remove the “offending lines” as noted above, albeit around 2½ years after the new regime took effect from April 2013!

-There is also support for this inference from Osborne v HMRC UKFTT 0373 (TC), a case usually noted because the taxpayer successfully claimed for the costs of a quite extreme fitness regime required for their occupation as a specialist diver but which I think deserves far more publicity, given that HM Inspector basically argued, and I paraphrase:
+There is also support for this inference from HMRC's tacit position, in Osborne v HMRC UKFTT 0373 (TC), a case usually noted because the taxpayer successfully claimed for the costs of a quite extreme fitness regime required for their occupation as a specialist diver but which I think deserves far more publicity, given that HM Inspector basically argued, and I paraphrase:

 - You cannot expect me to allow you to claim tax relief for driving such an expensive car